Document Fields & Coding

 You can create custom Redaction Reasons which will display in redaction boxes, and will be listed in privilege/redaction logs.

 In Discovery, navigate to the the top of the home page and go to SETTINGS > Coding, scrolling down to the Redaction Reasons section.
-You can "Create New" to create a new Redaction Reason and Reorder the way the reasons will appear.
+You can "Create New" to create a new Redaction Reason and Reorder them as well.

 Give the new reason a name, then click "Create".